 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 The appointment on fixed terms will attract a contract-end gratuity and University contribution to a retirement benefits scheme totalling up to 10% of basic salary.

 The University only accepts online application for the above posts.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will commence as soon as possible and continue until September 30, 2020, or until the posts are filled, whichever is earlier.
+Review of applications will commence as soon as possible and continue until September 30, 2020 (extended to December 31, 2020), or until the posts are filled, whichever is earlier.